Russia’s war in Ukraine galvanizes extremists globally

 ‘We are talking about action’

-Fighting is just one of the objectives motivating German extremists crossing into Ukraine.
+Warfare is just one of the aims motivating German extremists crossing into Ukraine.

 Some also seek to conduct independent reporting — bypassing what they see as the lügenpresse, or lying press, a slur used by Hitler as he consolidated power in interwar Germany.
 Others have plans to provide humanitarian assistance to nationalist families, according to officials and posts on social media and messaging apps.